Why Choose the Medical Histology Technician Program?

 Median annual pay in Washington:

 $43,600 per year

 This is not a guarantee of employment or a certain wage.
 Full career data available at careerinfo.net.

 Upon successful completion of the Medical Histology Technician program, students will:

-- Be qualified to sit for the national certification exam.
+- The histology student will be prepared and qualified to sit for the National Certification exam.

 - The histology student will understand and comply with National requirements of continuing education to maintain certification.